transcend-io/terraform-provider-transcend/docs/resources/data_silo.md

 - `api_key_id` (String) The id of the existing api key to attach to
 - `data_subject_block_list_ids` (List of String) The list of subject IDs to block list from this data silo
 - `depended_on_data_silo_ids` (List of String) The IDs of the data silo that this data silo depends on during a deletion request.
-- `depended_on_data_silo_titles` (List of String) The titles of the data silo that this data silo depends on during a deletion request
 - `description` (String) The description of the data silo
 - `headers` (Block List, Max: 1) Custom headers to include in outbound webhook (see [below for nested schema](#nestedblock--headers))
 - `identifiers` (List of String) The names of the identifiers that the data silo should be connected to